MRLmic/LemonadeStand/README.md

 # Lemonade Stand

 This project was completed as part of an interview process.
-I wanted to utilize up-to-date React hooks and .NET Core.

 ## Technologies
 * React.js: v18.2.0